-(b) ending on the day on which the person provides to the council information or documents, referred to in the notice under subsection (1AB) or subsection (1AC), respectively, that, is, in the opinion of the council, satisfactory.
-(1) If satisfied that a final plan complies with this Part, the council is to $-$ (a) cause its seal to be affixed to the plan; and (b) cause the sealed plan to be lodged in the office of the Recorder of Titles.
-(2) Where the council is not satisfied that a final plan marked "Priority Final Plan" complies with this Part and accordingly declines to fix its seal to the plan, the council, within 5 business days after declining, is to inform the Recorder of Titles accordingly.
-(2A) If - (a) a sealed plan, marked "Priority Final Plan", that is duly executed and that is identical to the unsealed final plan that was lodged with the Recorder of Titles under section 88(2)(a), is lodged with the Recorder of Titles under subsection (1)(b); and
+- (b) ending on the day on which the person provides to the council information or documents, referred to in the notice under subsection (1AB) or subsection (1AC), respectively, that, is, in the opinion of the council, satisfactory. - (1) If satisfied that a final plan complies with this Part, the council is to - (a) cause its seal to be affixed to the plan; and - (b) cause the sealed plan to be lodged in the office of the Recorder of Titles. - (2) Where the council is not satisfied that a final plan marked "Priority Final Plan" complies with this Part and accordingly declines to fix its seal to the plan, the council, within 5 business days after declining, is to inform the Recorder of Titles accordingly.

-(b) all the other documents that relate to that plan have been lodged with the Recorder
+(2A) If -

+- (a) a sealed plan, marked "Priority Final Plan", that is duly executed and that is identical to the unsealed final plan that was lodged with the Recorder of Titles under section 88(2)(a), is lodged with the Recorder of Titles under subsection (1)(b); and - (b) all the other documents that relate to that plan have been lodged with the Recorder of Titles as required under section 88(2); and the Recorder of Titles, within 15 business days after the requirements of paragraphs (a), (b), (c) and (d) have been satisfied, is to -

-Local Government (Building and Miscellaneous Provisions) Ac 1993 Act No. 96 of 1993 s.
-89 Part 3 - Subdivisions of Titles as required under section 88(2); and (c) all the relevant documents in relation to the sealed plan have been lodged with the Recorder of Titles; and (d) the Recorder of Titles is satisfied that the sealed plan is not required to be amended and that all other information or documents necessary to make a determination under this subsection have been received by the Recorder of Titles and are satisfactory - after t ecorder of Titles, within 15 business days he requirements of paragraphs (a), (b), (c)) have been satisfied, is to - (e) accept the sealed plan; or (f) reject the sealed plan under this paragraph or under subsection (3).
-(2B) e purposes of subsection (2A), the relevant nents in relation to the sealed plan are the ring: (a) the original, final, duly executed schedule of easements in relation to the sealed plan, that is identical to the copy of the schedule of easements that was lodged with the Recorder of Titles under section 88(2);
+- (c) all the relevant documents in relation to the sealed plan have been lodged with the Recorder of Titles; and - (d) the Recorder of Titles is satisfied that the sealed plan is not required to be amended and that all other information or documents necessary to make a determination under this subsection have been received by the Recorder of Titles and are satisfactory -

+- (e) accept the sealed plan; or - (f) reject the sealed plan under this paragraph or under subsection (3). - (2B) For the purposes of subsection (2A), the relevant documents in relation to the sealed plan are the following: - (a) the original, final, duly executed schedule of easements in relation to the sealed plan, that is identical to the copy of the schedule of easements that was lodged with the Recorder of Titles under section 88(2);
-(b) the original title documents, satisfactory to the Recorder of Titles, evidencing ownership of the land to which the sealed plan relates;

-- (c) if the original of the balance plan has not already been lodged with the Recorder of Titles the original, duly executed copy of the balance plan that is identical to the copy of the original of the balance plan lodged with the Recorder of Titles under section 88(2); - (d) if the original of the survey notes has not already been lodged with the Recorder of Titles the original, duly executed copy of the survey notes that is identical to the copy of the original of the survey notes lodged with the Recorder of Titles under section 88(2); - (e) all other original, duly executed associated documents or dealings that the Recorder of Titles requires to be provided. - (2C) If - (a) a sealed plan, marked "Priority Final Plan", that is duly executed and that is identical to the unsealed final plan that was lodged with the Recorder of Titles under section 88(2)(a), is lodged with the Recorder of Titles under subsection (1)(b); and
+- (b) the original title documents, satisfactory to the Recorder of Titles, evidencing ownership of the land to which the sealed plan relates; - (c) if the original of the balance plan has not already been lodged with the Recorder of Titles the original, duly executed copy of the balance plan that is identical to the copy of the original of the balance plan lodged with the Recorder of Titles under section 88(2); - (d) if the original of the survey notes has not already been lodged with the Recorder of Titles the original, duly executed copy of the survey notes that is identical to the copy of the original of the survey notes lodged with the Recorder of Titles under section 88(2); - (e) all other original, duly executed associated documents or dealings that the Recorder of Titles requires to be provided.

+(2C) If -

+(a) a sealed plan, marked "Priority Final Plan", that is duly executed and that is identical to the unsealed final plan that was lodged with the Recorder of Titles under section 88(2)(a), is lodged with the Recorder of Titles under subsection (1)(b); and the Recorder of Titles, within 13 business days, may -